 Mom told you to eat your vegetables for a good reason!
 Chock-full of vitamins and minerals, vegetables are an excellent source of disease-fighting antioxidants, which may help protect you from heart disease, certain cancers, and a host of other ailments.
 Many vegetables are also rich in soluble fiber, which means they help slow down digestion and keep you feeling fuller, longer.

-What’s more, veggies are wonderfully versatile: Not only are there hundreds of different types to choose from, but most can be prepared in a variety of ways.
+What’s more, veggies are wonderfully versatile: Not only are there hundreds of different varieties to choose from, but most can be prepared in a variety of ways.
 Whether you like your vegetables steamed, roasted, sautéed, or served up raw in a salad, they can complement any meal — or be part of the main dish itself!
 Another benefit: You can enjoy an unlimited amount of most veggies on all Phases.
 Dr. Arthur Agatston, creator of the South Beach Diet, recommends a minimum of 4 1/2 cups of vegetables each day, but you can eat more if you like!

 Getting the Most Out of Veggies